 - Regulate light, heat, and moisture.

-- Use artificial lighting only when necessary.
+- Use artificial lighting when necessary.

-- Indoor temperature should be kept at 80–85°F.
+- Keep indoor temperature settings at 80–85°F.

-- The humidity should be kept at 45–50%
+- Maintain humidity at 45–50%

 - Ensure ventilation to prevent moisture buildup.
 Leaves start producing moisture at 59°F.